ocrmypdf/OCRmyPDF/docs/jbig2.rst

 Lossy mode JBIG2
 ================

-OCRmyPDF provides lossy mode JBIG2 as an advanced feature.
-Users should `review the technical concerns with JBIG2 in lossy mode <https://en.wikipedia.org/wiki/JBIG2#Disadvantages>`__ and decide if this feature is acceptable for their use case.
+OCRmyPDF provides lossy mode JBIG2 as an advanced and potentially dangerous feature.
+Users should
+`review the technical concerns with JBIG2 in lossy mode <https://en.wikipedia.org/wiki/JBIG2#Disadvantages>`__ and decide if this feature is acceptable for their use case.
+In general, this mode should not be used for archival purposes, should not be used when the original document is not available or will be destroyed, and should not be used when numbers present in the document are important, because there is a risk of 6/8 and 8/6 substitution errors.

 JBIG2 lossy mode does achieve higher compression ratios than any other monochrome (bitonal) compression technology; for large text documents the savings are considerable.
 JBIG2 lossless still gives great compression ratios and is a major improvement over the older CCITT G4 standard.
-As explained above, there is some risk of substitution errors.

 To turn on JBIG2 lossy mode, add the argument ``--jbig2-lossy``.
 ``--optimize {1,2,3}`` are necessary for the argument to take effect